environ-developers/Environ/Doc/style-guide.md

 # Error/info/warning messages

 - use `io%error` to raise an error
-  - requires sub_name and error code
+  - requires routine and error code
   - sentence-cased message
 - use `io%write` for indented messages
 - use `io%warning` for non-indented, non-terminating warning messages